-- Safeguarding and promoting the welfare of children is defined in KCSIE as, 'protecting children from maltreatment; preventing impairment of children's physical and mental health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.'
+- 1.4 Safeguarding and promoting the welfare of children is defined in KCSIE as, 'Providing help and support to meet the needs of children as soon as problems emerge; protecting children from maltreatment, whether that is within or outside the home, including online; preventing the impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; taking action to enable all children to have the best outcomes.'
 In some cases, a mental health issue could be an indicator of a Child Protection and/or Safeguarding concern. (see separate Mental Health & Wellbeing Policy)

 - 1.5 Children includes everyone under the age of 18, but the School has a responsibility to safeguard all pupils in its care, including those 18 years of age or older.

 - 1.6 The School is fully committed to safeguarding and all staff, including temporary, supply and ancillary staff and volunteers, and Governors have a full and active part to play in protecting pupils from harm, and the child's welfare must be their paramount concern.
 Safeguarding is EVERYONE'S responsibility.
 At all times, staff need to consider, what is in the best interest of the child.

 - 1.7 The School recognises that safeguarding incidents could happen anywhere and staff should be alert to possible concerns being raised at Truro High School.

+- 1.8 Staff at the school take a child-centered and increasingly, a trauma-informed approach to safeguarding.

-- 1.8 All staff subscribe to the view that the School should provide a caring, positive, safe and stimulating environment which promotes the social, physical, moral and spiritual development of the individual child.
+- 1.9 All staff subscribe to the view that the School should provide a caring, positive, safe and stimulating environment which promotes the social, physical, moral and spiritual development of the individual child.

-- 1.9 Definitions of abuse and neglect can be found in Appendix A and further information on specific forms of abuse and safeguarding issues in Appendix B.
+- 1.10 Definitions of abuse, neglect and exploitation can be found in Appendix A and further information on specific forms of abuse and safeguarding issues in Appendix B.

-- 1.10 This policy should be read in conjunction with the following documents:
+- 1.11 This policy should be read in conjunction with the following documents:

 - Anti-bullying policy96

 - Staff Recruitment Policy

 - Use of Reasonable Force Policy

 - Missing Pupils Policy

 - Online Safety and Mobile Devices Policy including remote learning

 - Low-Level Concerns Policy

 - Whistle Blowing Policy

 - Health and Safety Policy

 - Staff Code of Conduct.

 - Staff Development and Induction

 - Safeguarding response to CME (see Appendix J)

 - Mental Health and Wellbeing Policy

-- PSHE policy

-- RSE policy
+- PSHE & RSE policy